 The advantages of the increased detail captured by a higher resolution imaging sensor abound and include the ability to output at a larger size or to crop while retaining high resolution.
 I often find myself using the entire image dimensions to frame the final composition I am seeking, attempting to have the most detail for viewing or printing large.
 While this strategy is usually a good one, sometimes that tight framing gets me in trouble such as when I clip wing tips, need a bleed edge for printing, and/or need to format the image to a non-3:2 ratio such as for an 8x10 print.
 Having this much resolution available provides freedom to frame subjects slightly looser, better accommodating such needs with high resolution not being sacrificed by moderate cropping.
 For example, crop very significantly to APS-C size and still have 26.2 MPs.
 Birders especially will love that the ultra-high pixel density of this imaging sensor effectively increases the "reach" of all lenses.
 With this much resolution, there is often potential to crop a variety of final compositions from a single image.

 All of that said, I think it is safe to say that you are going to love 60+ MPs of resolution.
 Check out the Sony a7R IV resolution in the site's image quality tool.
-Note that these results, using the site-standard processing (Neutral PS, Custom WB, Sharpening = 30, .8, 1, 0, Lens Corrections = 0, Saturation, Brightness and Contrast = 0, all other parameters = 0 including No Noise Reduction), show some moiré, additional colors being produced from the only black and white test target.
+Note that these results, using the site-standard processing (Neutral PS, Custom WB, Sharpening = 30, .8, 1, 0, Lens Corrections = 0, Saturation, Brightness and Contrast = 0, all other parameters = 0 including No Noise Reduction), show some moiré, additional colors being produced from the only black and white test target (influenced by the Capture One software conversion).
 For a resolution perspective, compare the Sony a7R IV to the a7R III.
 The resolution increase is quite noticeable.

 Here is one more comparison: the Sony a7R IV vs. Nikon Z 7 resolution comparison.